prosperousZ/6961Project/README.md

 For the channel model, we have h = 4x16 matrix, our method uses the function that does not consider the CP at all, which means we remove the CP during the channel <br>

 Currently, we have done part 1 of the project, the CP-OFDM and ZP-OFDM.
 Just need to compare d_original vs d_result, you can see they are the same.
-Which means<br>
-The CP and ZP are working correctly.
+Which means The CP and ZP are working correctly.<br>

 Currently, we have done the project 1 both task 1 and task 2.